cnourrcier/mern-stack-backend/readme.md

 # Todo Manager

-This project is a simple backend implementation of a RESTful API using the MERN (MongoDB, Express.js, Node.js) stack.
-It provides CRUD (Create, Read, Update, Delete) operations for managing todos.
+This project constitutes a backend implementation of a RESTful API built upon MongoDB, Express.js, and Node.js.
+It offers comprehensive CRUD (Create, Read, Update, Delete) operations for efficient management of both todos and users.
+The system incorporates robust user authorization and authentication mechanisms, alongside convenient password reset functionality.
+Additionally, it features extensive event and error logging, complemented by global error handling capabilities.

+Moreover, users benefit from advanced todo management functionalities, including the ability to sort, filter, and limit their todos based on various criteria such as priority level, creation date, and more.
+This ensures a streamlined and customizable experience tailored to individual user preferences.

 ## Table of Contents